frogoscar/codebeautifier/README.md

 that resides in the `helpers/` directory.
 It will download checkstyle 6.14.1.jar, install it in your system along with a shell wrapper.
 This is needed because codebeautifier requires checkstyle v6.2 minimum.
+[*] For Fedora version 23, checkstyle is not working.
+So java support is disabled until it will be fixed.
+You can use java checks with a recent checkstyle version which remove the dependency to apache common langs.
+But no official support for this configuration.
+Use it at your own risk.

 General Usage